 About us

-Three Rivers Department of Rural Health (DRH) will support more health students to live, study and work in rural Australia.
+Three Rivers Department of Rural Health (DRH) works with educators, healthcare providers and local communities across our footprint to support health students and rural health professionals.

 Our footprint